-Attention: There is a difference between "surname" and "parentage".
-The relationship between a father and his child is governed by the laws of the country of which the father is a national, while the child's surname is defined by the law of the country of which the child is a national.
+Note: There is a difference between "surname" and "parentage".
+The relationship between a parent (mother/father) and their child is governed by the laws of the country of which the parent (mother/father) is a national, while the child's surname is defined by the law of the country of which the child is a national.

-Which surname does the child take when paternity and maternity are jointly established?
+Which surname does the child take when parentage has been established for one parent (mother/father)?

-- If the child's parentage was acknowledged before birth (prenatal acknowledgement) or in the birth certificate, the Belgian child takes the father's surname.
+- If the child's parentage was acknowledged BEFORE birth (prenatal acknowledgement) or in the birth certificate.

-- If the name has not been changed in the acknowledgement of parentage, it can still be done in a separate document drawn up by the Registrar.
-This document must be signed by both parents, in person, within a year of the acknowledgement and before the child turns eighteen.
+If the name is not changed in the acknowledgement of parentage, the name may still be changed in a separate document drawn up by the Registrar.
+The document must be signed personally by both parents within a year following the acknowledgement and before the child turns eighteen.

-- If the child's father is married to a woman other than the child's mother, the wife does not have to give her consent for his child to be given his surname.
+If the person acknowledging a child is married to a person other than the child's mother, the spouse's agreement is not needed for that person to give their surname to the child.

 Will marriage affect my surname?

 Under Belgian law, marriage does not have any effect on the spouses' surnames.
 You keep the surname that you had before you were married.